-It’s thrilling to discover the principles of prosperity, and it’s especially exciting when you see them work for the first time.
+It’s thrilling to discover the principles, and it’s especially exciting when you see them work intentionally for the first time.

 All life is compelled to grow and expand.
 That is one of the definitions that helps us determine whether something is alive: does it grow?